yiqi-liu/TestAlgFair/README.md

   * run `simulation/code/test2-LDA/test2n[size]k.R` for the middle panel reporting the LDA test results;
   * run `simulation/code/test3-FDistance/test3n[size]k.R` for the bottom panel reporting the Distance-to-F test results.

-  If running on a SLURM cluster, the output directory is specified in the `run.slurm` file contained in folders `test1-weak-skew`, `test2-LDA`, and `test3-FDistance`, and outputs are saved in `.txt` files to the corresponding `simulation/results` directory.
+  If running on a SLURM cluster, the output directory is specified in the `run.slurm` file contained in folders `test1-weak-skew`, `test2-LDA`, and `test3-FDistance`, and outputs are saved as `.txt` files to the corresponding `simulation/results` directory.
 If running on PC, results will be printed directly in the RStudio console.

 - To replicate Figures 6-7 and Table II, run `application/code/rf/hypTest-rf.R`.
-Results will be saved to `application/results/hypTest-results/rf/hypTest-rf.html`.
+Results will be saved as `application/results/hypTest-results/rf/hypTest-rf.html`.
   * To replicate Figures C.1-C.2 and Table C.1, run `application/code/lasso/hypTest-lasso.R`.
-Results will be saved to `application/results/hypTest-results/lasso/hypTest-lasso.html`
+Results will be saved as `application/results/hypTest-results/lasso/hypTest-lasso.html`

 - To replicate Figure 8 and Table III, run `application/code/rf/buildAlg-rf.R`.
 Results will be saved as `application/results/buildAlg-results/rf/alt-alg-f1a.png` (Figure 8) and `application/results/buildAlg-results/rf/table_frac_bl_trt.csv` (Table III).
-  * To replicate Figure C.XX and Table C.XX, run `application/code/lasso/buildAlg-lasso.R`.
-Results will be saved as `application/results/buildAlg-results/lasso/alt-alg-f1a.png` (Figure C.XX) and `application/results/buildAlg-results/lasso/table_frac_bl_trt.csv` (Table C.XX).
+  * To replicate Figure C.3 and Table C.II, run `application/code/lasso/buildAlg-lasso.R`.
+Results will be saved as `application/results/buildAlg-results/lasso/alt-alg-f1a.png` (Figure C.3) and `application/results/buildAlg-results/lasso/table_frac_bl_trt.csv` (Table C.II).

+- To replicate Tables C.III and C.IV, run `application/code/variability.R`.
+Results will be saved as `application/results/rep-results/variability.html`.

 ## Data Structure
 - File `all-func.R` includes all functions needed to implement the statistical procedures proposed in the paper.
 By default, `all-func.R` expects multiple CPUs for parallelization via